 4 Types of Debt Consolidation Loans

 A debt consolidation loan allows you to combine all your debts into a single, lower interest rate loan.
-This is particularly beneficial when you have high interest rates debts.
+It is particularly beneficial when you have high-interest rates debts.
 Combining your debts this way allows you to lower your monthly payment and makes it easier for you to afford your monthly bills.
-There are a few different types of loans you can use to consolidate your debt.
+There are several different types of loans you can use to consolidate your debt.

 Credit Card Balance Transfers